nawawy/midas_task/Documentation.md

 #### 16. `process_file(file_path: str, url_source: str)`

 This function processes each file by checking if it has already been parsed (using the cache).
-If not, it parses the document using `parse_data` and updates the cache to mark the file as processed.
+If not, it parses the document using `parse_data` and produces list with data for each page or slide to get chunked later then updates the cache to mark the file as processed.

 #### 17. `chunk_data(elements: List[Dict[str, Union[int, str]]])`